larytet/YALAS/README.md

-# Yet Another Linux Audit System
+# Yet another Linux audit system

 # What it does